 The MATE program is currently offered to any groups in Gippsland without cost.
 It could be anything from a two hour active bystander session to a whole day information session.
 Previous training has been in many different settings, from lunchbox sessions at a team meetings, to a full day of learning and development.
 Discuss your options with us today.

-Download MATE Training flyer
+Download MATE session flyer

 For Bass and South Coast information sessions you can direct your enquiry to Julia, South Coast Primary Care Partnership on (03) 5674 6407.
 Download flyer.